ayepRahman/nft-agg-poc/README.md

 ## Graphql

+- Over-fetching
+- Multiple requests for multiple resources

+- Waterfall network requests on nested data

+- Each client need to know the location of each service

 - GraphQL queries access not just the properties of one resource but also smoothly follow references between them.
 While typical REST APIs require loading from multiple URLs, GraphQL APIs get all the data your app needs in a single request.
 Apps using GraphQL can be quick even on slow mobile network connections.

 - GraphQL APIs are organized in terms of types and fields, not endpoints.
 Access the full capabilities of your data from a single endpoint.
 GraphQL uses types to ensure Apps only ask for what’s possible and provide clear and helpful errors.
 Apps can use types to avoid writing manual parsing code.